sahilrajput03/dapp-decentralized-exchange/Readme.md

 ![image](https://user-images.githubusercontent.com/31458531/196035180-c114290f-9079-48ca-a6f3-78224566eb3e.png)

-## TODO: Pending things to try out:
+## TODO: ❤️ PENDING THINGS TO TRY OUT ❤️

 - Why safe math for sum and subtract?
 Hot to use those two implementation/techniques directly in the code without using SafeMath library?
 - What is validator and how to run it?
 What is merge of PoW to PoS?